Currently Detained Americans

-July 29, 2014 - Iran releases one of three people detained alongside Washington Post correspondent Jason Rezaian, a source close to the family of the released detainee tells CNN.
+July 29, 2014 - Iran releases one of three people detained alongside Rezaian, a source close to the family of the released detainee tells CNN.
 The released detainee is the husband of an Iranian-American photojournalist who remains in custody with Rezaian and his wife, according to the source.

 October 6, 2014 - According to the Washington Post, Rezaian’s wife, Yeganeh Salehi, has been released on bail.

-December 6, 2014 - During a 10-hour court session in Tehran, Washington Post correspondent Jason Rezaian is officially charged with unspecified crimes, according to the newspaper.
+December 6, 2014 - During a 10-hour court session in Tehran, Rezaian is officially charged with unspecified crimes, according to the newspaper.

 July 31, 2009 - Three graduates from the University of California at Berkeley, Sarah Shourd of Oakland, California, Shane Bauer, of Emeryville, California, and Joshua Fattal, of Cottage Grove, Oregon, are detained in Iran after hiking along the unmarked Iran-Iraq border in northern Iraq’s Kurdish region.

 August 11, 2009 - Iran sends formal notification to the Swiss ambassador that the three American hikers have been detained.
-Switzerland represents the United States diplomatic interests in Iran since the U.S. and Iran do not have diplomatic relations.
+Switzerland represents the United States diplomatic interests in Iran since the United States and Iran do not have diplomatic relations.

-October 2009 - The Iranian government allows a Swiss diplomat to visit them at Evin Prison.
+October 2009 - The Iranian government allows a Swiss diplomat to visit the hikers at Evin Prison.

 November 9, 2009 - Iran charges the three with espionage.